 Garden books and magazines can be borrowed from the Club’s library.

 Membership cards provide a discount at many nurseries and garden centres in the area, except for discounted merchandise.
-When visiting local or out-of-town nurseries and garden centres, enquire if they will give a discount.
+When visiting local or out-of-town nurseries and garden centres, before you pay, enquire if they will give a discount.
 You will be asked to show your membership card in order to receive a discount.

 Nanoose Garden Club provides many opportunities for interested members to volunteer within the Club and in the community.